These two FTSE 100 shares trade on rock-bottom earnings multiples. Are they top buys for value investors like me?

-The post 2 cheap FTSE 100 shares I’d buy in July appeared first on The Motley Fool UK.
+The post 2 cheap FTSE 100 shares!
+Which should investors buy for 2023? appeared first on The Motley Fool UK.

-Rupert Hargreaves has no position in any of the shares mentioned.
-The Motley Fool UK has recommended Barclays and Weir.
+John Mackey, former CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
+Royston Wild has positions in Bunzl Plc.
+The Motley Fool UK has recommended Amazon.com, Bunzl Plc, Ocado Group Plc, J Sainsbury Plc, and Tesco Plc.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.